ColinTimBarndt/javascript-object-destructor/readme.md

 ## Why?

 You should never have to use this module in your everyday code.
-It might be interesting for use with WebAssembly and smart pointers.
+That said, it might be interesting for use with WebAssembly and smart pointers.
 For example: You want to expose a WASM function that returns a smart pointer to a structure.
 The structure itself is stored in the WASM heap memory.
-Now, if you don't want the structure to permanently occupy the memory and be destroyed if it is not used anymore, it is very easy on the native (WASM) side, because smart pointers are already implemented there.
-They work by counting the references to the wrapped structure and free the memory if the last pointer is dropped.
+Now, if you don't want the structure to permanently occupy the memory, and be destroyed if it is not used anymore, it is very easy on the native (WASM) side, because smart pointers are already implemented there.
+They work by counting the references to the wrapped structure, and free the memory if the last pointer is dropped.
 On the JavaScript side, however, there is no "reference counting" and you don't want to free memory in WASM if the object could still be used by JavaScript.
 In this case, you need to know